Start with the “know.”

 I made a commitment years ago to choose to work with appreciative clients instead of depreciative clients, and I encourage you to do the same.

 I deeply believe that time, energy, and resources are the three tools that every professional uses when serving clients—and you have a unique way in which you apply your time, energy, and resources.
 Your personal approach to using these tools may be the reason that a client chooses to work with you instead of with your competitor.
-As I mention in our referral masterclass on OA+ Online, “you can commoditize your professional actions, but you cannot commoditize your humanity.”
+As I mention in our referral masterclass on Obsessed Academy, “you can commoditize your professional actions, but you cannot commoditize your humanity.”

 You must understand that these tools are finite.
 They can only be applied to a specific number of people—and up to a specific capacity—each day.
 This is one of the reasons I specified the importance of only spending your time with appreciative clients: if you’re constantly pouring into someone whose only reaction is to continue taking from you, you’re going to feel as if your work has little meaning.
 I lived this life for years before I committed to “only be looking for people who are looking for me,” and my work shifted positively after I stood my ground on core values, core accountability, and commitment to those who respected how I worked as a professional.